+January 24th is National Peanut Butter Day.
 And it just so happens that I’ve made the best peanut butter cookies of my entire life in honor of it.

 I am a huge, ridiculous peanut butter fan, lover, and connoisseur.
 I have quite the collection of recipes using it: 35 Favorite Peanut Butter Recipes, 20 Peanut Butter Recipes, Peanut Butter and Jelly Recipes, and a master compilation of all the Peanut Butter Recipes I’ve blogged about.
-Yes, I love peanut butter.MY OTHER RECIPES
+Yes, I love peanut butter.

 I’m not one to throw around labels like ‘The Best’ or ‘Best Of’ if I really don’t think something is.
 When people talk and every other thing is amazing, life-changing, or the best, I tend to not take them seriously.
-Some things are good, some things are great, but to say The Best means there’s very little, if any, room to improve.
+Some things are good, some things are great, but to say “The Best” means there’s very little, if any, room to improve.

 And here’s the most amazing thing about these cookies.
 There’s no flour, no butter, and no white sugar used.
 And they taste better than any other peanut butter cookie I’ve had, many of which use plenty of those ingredients.

 They’re the easiest cookies you’ll ever make, with only six ingredients, and one of them is vanilla, which hardly counts.
 The recipe is naturally gluten-free because there’s no flour, and it’s one egg away from being vegan.

 Most recently, I made Brown Sugar Maple Cookies using only brown sugar and was so pleased with the soft. moist, and tender results, that I used exclusively brown sugar in these peanut butter cookies.

 Please don’t write to tell me that brown sugar is white sugar with molasses added.
 I’ve been told that about 500 times.
 I am making a taste claim about brown sugar, not a health claim.
 You cannot get the flavor from white sugar that brown sugar lends.